 Service modules Faculty of Humanities

 Prerequisites No prerequisites.

 Contact time 3 practicals per week, 3 lectures per week

-Language of tuition Both Afr and Eng
+Language of tuition Separate classes for Afrikaans and English

 Academic organisation Information Science

 Period of presentation Semester 2

 Economics and politics of information.
 This module examines the economics and politics of information, with a special emphasis on South Africa's information sector.
 It aims to promote an understanding of the market and non-market qualities of information, and their consequences for the production, distribution and marketing of information goods and services.
 The ways in which information access and expression are regulated and the use of ICTs in crime and corruption is also addressed.